Patrick-Moe/Demo-repo/README.md

 /summoner: Get summoner information by summoner name and region.
 /champion-mastery: Get champion mastery information for a summoner by summoner ID.
 /match-history: Get recent match history for a summoner by account ID.
-You can expand the functionality by adding more endpoints as needed.

 Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please submit a pull request.